FAQ

 Mechanical License:

 A mechanical license is needed when you are using either a cover song or are licensing someone else's song so that the royalties can get paid to the writers/publishers.
-This can usually be obtained through the Harry Fox Agency or Limelight/Song Clearance.
+This can usually be obtained through the Harry Fox Agency.
 If the material is not available through Harry Fox Agency then the publishing company would need to be contacted for this license.

 Note: if you are doing a record AND digital download, you must get TWO mechanical licenses per package